RAP for Statistics

 How to assess your publication

-The checklist provided in the publication self-assessment tool is designed to make reviewing our processes against our RAP levels easier, giving a straightforward list of questions to check your work against.
-This will flag potential areas of improvement, and you can then use the links to go to the specific section with more detail and guidance on how to develop your current processes in line with best practice.
+The checklist provided in the publication self-assessment tool, shown below, is designed to make reviewing our processes against our RAP levels easier, giving a straightforward list of questions to check your work against.
+This will flag potential areas of improvement, and you can then use the links on the right hand side to go to the specific section of this page to find more detail and guidance on how to develop your current processes in line with best practice.

 Some teams will already be looking at best practice, while others will still have work to do to achieve the department’s baseline of good and great practice.
 We know that all teams are starting this from different points, and are here to support all teams from their respective starting positions.